Turbo-Charge Your Revenue!

 While this is a good deal considering its benefits, sellers do not have to pay any monthly subscription fees for Walmart Fulfillment Services.

-With Walmart Fulfillment Services, sellers only have to worry about two major fees: a fixed monthly storage fee and fulfillment fees based only on the weight of shipping the product.
-In order words, Walmart has a simple two-part fee structure that is cost-effective for sellers.
+With Walmart Fulfillment Services, you only have to worry about two major fees: a fixed monthly storage fee and fulfillment fees based only on the weight of shipping the product.
+In other words, Walmart has a simple two-part fee structure that is cost-effective for sellers.
+WFS also has no long-storage fees.

 Both Walmart and Amazon have requirements for joining their platform.
 Here are the seller requirements for selling on Walmart vs. Amazon: